Employee Handbooks In 2020: The Definitive Guide

 Drug-Free Workplace Policies

 The Drug-Free Workplace Act of 1988 was discontinued in 2010.
 However, your state may have a similar program in effect.
 It’s a good idea to have a substance abuse policy whether or not you are required by law.
 If you do drug testing, your policies have anti-discrimination implications.
 Make sure you know the laws and state them clearly in your handbook.

 Final Paycheck and Unused PTO

 End-of-employment issues may be subject to a federal or state law depending on where you live.
 Consult your employment counsel on formulating and documenting your outboarding policies.

 Your handbook should outline what happens when an employee quits or is terminated.
 If you offer health benefits, former employees have the right to enroll in COBRA.
 (COBRA is an acronym for the federal Consolidated Omnibus Budget Reconciliation Act which provided continuing health coverage protections.
 In practical usage, it refers to the benefits plan offered by the company under COBRA.)
 Former employees who apply for COBRA will need to complete enrollment forms.
-If you have a unified HR portal, you can include a link to these forms in your handbook.
+If you have an HRMS, you can include a link to these forms in your handbook.